 The lime’s tart juice delivers a sour punch, and its zest is super fragrant.
 A combination of these mixed with fruity olive oil, garlic, onions, and the crisp kick of jalapeno pepper creates a simple and delicious marinade.

-The other secret that makes this simple chicken dish shine is the cooking process.
+The other secret that makes this fast and simple chicken dish shine is the cooking process.
 Charbroiled grill marks are magnificent, but I would choose seared meat finished in the oven over any other technique.

 Not only will searing create a beautiful golden-brown crust, the even heat of the oven results in tender, moist, expertly cooked chicken.